 When a ztC Endurance system goes from a state of no power to power, the ztC Endurance console may report that one or both PSUs have failed.
 Some examples of when this situation can occur are during the initial power-on, or if you remove both power cords from the system, reconnect them, and boot the system.
-As long as both PSU LEDs are solid green, there is no imminent danger, and you can address the issue at a convenient time.
+As long as both PSU LEDs are solid green, you can address the issue at a convenient time.
 However, if the PSU LEDs are solid amber or blinking amber, there may be a legitimate problem with the PSUs that requires prompt attention.